 But how does the TrueSkill ranking system incorporate the game outcome of a team match?
 In this case, the team’s skill is assumed to be the sum of the skills of the players.
 The algorithm determines the sum of the skills of the two teams and uses the above two equations where (μwinner,σ2winner) and (μwinner,σ2loser) are the mean skills and skill variances of the winning and losing team, respectively.

 The update equations for more than two teams are not possible to write down as they require numerical integration (the above plots have been obtained by using the same numerical integration code).
 In this case the TrueSkill ranking system iterates two team update equations between all teams on neighboring ranks, that is, the 1st versus the 2nd team, the 2nd team versus the 3rd team and so on.
-If you want to learn more about this variant of the TrueSkill ranking algorithm.
+If you want to learn more about this variant of the TrueSkill ranking algorithm, scroll down to “How to proceed from here”.

 How to Match Players